bre01/MinimalGis/README.md

 # MinimalGis
-a mini geographical information system written in C#
+a mini geographical information system written in C# using .Net framework 4.8 and Winforms